Lorri Bauman: College career

 Bauman played in 120 games at Drake from 1981 to 1984 and scored 3,115 points, an average of 26 points per game, and collected 1,050 rebounds.
 For more than 25 years, she has held multiple NCAA scoring records, including (1) most field goals in a game, having made 27 of 33 field goal attempts (82%) in a January 6, 1984 game between Drake and Missouri State, (2) most free throws in a season, having made 275 of 325 attempts (84.6%) in 1982, and (3) most free throws in a career, having made 907 of 1,090 attempts from 1981 to 1984.
 She was also the first woman in NCAA history to score 3,000 points.
 At the time of her graduation, Bauman was also the leading scorer in NCAA women's basketball history with 3,115 points in 1984.
-Her 1984 scoring total now ranks fifth on the all-time list.
+Her 1984 scoring total now ranks seventh on the all-time list.
 Her total of 58 points against Missouri State in January 1984 was previously the NCAA single-game scoring record and is now tied for third on the all-time list.
 Her career average of 26 points per game ranks fifth on the all-time list.

 In 1982, Bauman scored 50 points against Maryland in the West Regional final, which remains the NCAA Tournament single-game scoring record (Maryland won that game, 89-78).
 She made 21 of 35 field goals and 8 of 11 free throws in the game.
 In January 2006, ESPN.com rated Bauman's 50-point game against Maryland as one of the top 25 moments of NCAA Tournament history.

 Bauman's coach at Drake, Carole Baumgarten, later said of Bauman, "In my 12 years at Drake, she was the purest shooter that we ever had."
 Bauman developed a reputation for practicing little and relying on her natural shooting talent.
 Baumgarten recalled:"There are not many players like that.
 I had great athletes at Drake who would work on their games all summer.
 Not Lorri.
 You couldn't get her there for a game in the summer.
 She was busy swimming or riding her motorcycle.
 She wasn't playing ball, and that's what was so amazing.
 Honest to God, she made the other kids crazy."